ORNL-Modelica/UnrealEngine-FMIPlugin/README.md

      - Run `setup.bat` (Windows) or `setup.sh` (Linux)
    - **Manual**:
      - Copy files: <br>`FMU.cpp`, `FMU1.cpp`, `FMU2.cpp`
-     - From: <br> `UnrealEngine-FMIPlugin/DemoUEFMIPlugin/Plugins/FMIKit/ThirdParty/fmikit/src`
+     - From: <br> `ThirdParty/fmikit/src`
-     - To: <br> `UnrealEngine-FMIPlugin/DemoUEFMIPlugin/Plugins/FMIKit/Source/FMIKit/ThirdParty/fmikit/src`
+     - To: <br> `Source/FMIKit/ThirdParty/fmikit/src`
-1. Launch the `DemoUEFMIPlugin.uproject` rebuilding the project when prompted.
+1. Create an Unreal Engine project and place the Launch the `DemoUEFMIPlugin.uproject` rebuilding the project when prompted.
    - Or right-click `DemoUEFMIPlugin.uproject` and select `Generate Visual Studio project files` and then open `DemoUEFMIPlugin.sln`

 ## Test Installation